 Fusion Fuel operates in a highly competitive industry.
 We compete for customers, financing partners, and incentive dollars with other electric power providers and hydrogen solutions.
 Several of our primary competitors are diversified multinational companies with substantially larger operating staffs and greater capital resources.
 Further, many providers, such as traditional utilities and other companies offering distributed generation products, have longer operating histories, have customer incumbency advantages, have access to and influence with local and state governments, and have access to more capital resources than do we.
 These larger competitors' greater resources could allow them to better withstand industry downturns and to compete more effectively on the basis of technology, geographic scope and retained skilled personnel.
 If these competitors substantially increase the resources they devote to developing and marketing competitive solutions and services, we may not be able to compete effectively.
 Similarly, consolidation among their competitors could enhance their product and service offerings and financial resources, further intensifying competition.
 Significant developments in alternative technologies, such as energy storage, wind, solar, or hydro power generation, or improvements in the efficiency or cost of traditional energy sources, including coal, oil, natural gas used in combustion, or nuclear power, may materially and adversely affect our business and prospects in ways we cannot anticipate.
-We may also face new competitors who are not currently in the market.
-If we fail to adapt to changing market conditions and to compete successfully with grid electricity or new competitors, our growth will be limited which would adversely affect our business results.
+We may also face new competitors, our growth will be limited which would adversely affect our business results.